Blackmist/hdinsight-csharp-storm-powerbi/README.md

 * **Data.cs**: Describes the data object/row that will be sent to Power BI

-* **JSONBuilder.cs**: Contains methods used to create the JSON structures expected by Power BI

 Otherwise, it's a pretty basic word count example.
 Power BI posting is handled through [PowerBi.Api.Client](https://github.com/Vtek/PowerBI.Api.Client).

 ## Prerequisites